snt-arg/Tello-object-detection/README.md

         ```
       * In the third terminal, you can use visualization tools such as [rqt_image_view](https://wiki.ros.org/rqt_image_view) to view the image messages published on each topic (*image_raw* for raw images coming from the drone, and *image_detected* for images on which object detection was performed. )

 - *person_tracking* contains the second package [person_tracking](https://github.com/snt-arg/Tello-object-detection/tree/main/person_tracking).
-This package provides to a Tello drone with the functionality of tracking a person.\
+This package provides a Tello drone with the functionality of tracking a person in real-time.\
   To run the package, [YOLOv8](https://github.com/ultralytics/ultralytics), [ROS 2](https://docs.ros.org/en/humble/Installation), the [tello driver](https://github.com/snt-arg/tello_ros_driver) and [hand gesture package](https://github.com/snt-arg/hand_gestures_plugin) must be installed.\
   - Move to the workspace directory after cloning the repository
     ```sh